sqbian/Newspaper/README.md

 ##cleancode.R
 This script is used for data-cleaning the downloaded newspapers and then saving the cleaned texts into a new target folder.

+##newspaperscrape_old.R
+This is an old way to srape the newspaper before using search_result.R.
+This process is scrapping all the newspaper texts from JSON and save them to the local filesystem for the aim of researching.
+First, I gained the information about how many newspaper titles.
+Then I wrote the functions to enter into each newspaper title link to get the number of issues and the number of sequences under each issue.
+Each sequence is one piece of newspaper.
+Therefore, we can get all the newspaper texts by looping all of the sequences, scrapping the texts and saving them to the local filesystem.
+This old way is very inefficient so I gave up this and implemented search_result.R, which is more efficient and useful.